-Bradford City Centre Area Action Plan
+Bradford City Centre Area Action Plan (AAP)

-- 2.3.35 The Issues and Options for the AAP were published for consultation in August 2007 until mid November 2007.
+- 2.3.45 The Issues and Options for the AAP were published for consultation in August 2007 until mid November 2007.
 These drew upon the extensive work undertaken previously on the Masterplan and four Neighbourhood Development Frameworks and associated public consultation.
-Further work was then put on hold. - 2.3.36 Work on the Bradford City Centre AAP actively began again in 2012. with the preparation of an updated Further Issues and Options Report.
-This considered both the previous public consultation responses but also changes to national policy as well as local circumstances. - 2.3.37 The Further Issues and Options Paper was approved for consultation by Executive in January 2013 and will be issued together with the supporting documents, for consultation for 11 weeks starting on 15 March 2013.
+Further work was then put on hold due to slower than anticipated progress on the Core Strategy. - 2.3.46 Work on the Bradford City Centre AAP actively began again in 2012. with the preparation of an updated Further Issues and Options Report.
+This considered both the previous public consultation responses but also changes to national policy as well as local circumstances. - 2.3.47 The Further Issues and Options Report was approved for consultation by Executive in January 2013 and was published together with the supporting documents, for consultation for 11 weeks, between 15 March and 31 May 2013.
+The public consultation period included several drop in sessions and a technical workshop. - 2.3.48 Following public consultation on the Bradford City Centre Area Action Plan (AAP) (Further Issues and Options), the reports and a Summary of the Representation document can be found on the Council's Development Plans website. - 2.3.49 The Council in February 2014, has commissioned new technical studies in support of the both the Bradford City Centre AAP as well as the Shipley & Canal Road Corridor AAP.
+These are set out below.